mathieugerard/Create2018/Mathieu Gerard/README.md

 * Set your API key in SocketIndoorLocationProviderDemoApp. (see below)
 * Set the URL of your emitter server in MapActivity on line 48. (see below)

-In order to see your venue in the app, you'll need to add the rights on your API key.
-To do so, go to [Mapwize Studio](https://studio.mapwize.io) and then to "API keys".
-Edit the API key you already have and add your access group in it.

 On mobile, your locap IP address is used automatically to fetch your position.
 Therefore, **your device must be connected to the Meraki network**.
 Ask me for credentials.